-MALAYBALAY CITY (BukidnonNews.Net/ September 13, 2024) Bukidnon artists are reviving a campaign to be recognized by Guinness World Records as the “World’s Soil Painting Capital.”
-The effort kicks off with a soil painting activity on September 21, 2024, at the Centennial Stage in the Provincial Capitol Grounds.
+MALAYBALAY CITY (BukidnonNews.net/ 13 September 2024)–Bukidnon artists are reviving a campaign to be recognized by Guinness World Records as the “World’s Soil Painting Capital.”
+The effort kicked off with a soil painting activity on September 21, at the Centennial Stage in the Provincial Capitol Grounds.

 Datu Salakup Rodelio “Waway” L. Saway, president of the Bukidnon Local Artist Kulektib (BULAK), said they have tapped more than 200 artists for the initial activity.
 The Provincial Government of Bukidnon, he added, allotted P500,000 for the project as part of the Bukidnon Provincial Culture and Arts Week Celebration.

 He said they planned to officially apply next year for the Guinness World Records and invite an adjudicator for the event.
-He said they intend to hold the major soil painting event in time for the United Nation’s World Soil Day, which is held on December 5 every year.
+He said they intend to hold the major soil painting event in time for the United Nation’s World Soil Day, which is held every December 5.

 A Delayed Dream